 t the beginning of 16th century the castle became the property of

 Bona Sforza (d.
 1557), who, although she had never been in Sanok, made a decision to rebuild the residence in the Renaissance style.
-By order of the Queen, under the supervision of Marshal Mikołaj Wolski of
+By order of the queen, under the supervision of Mikołaj Wolski of

 Półkozic coat of arms (d.
-1548), in the years 1523-48 a magnificent two-storey residential building was erected, as well as a new entrance gate and royal bathroom, a number of utility buildings were added and a new well was carved.
-The scope of work carried out during this period was so wide that we can actually talk about building a new castle on the walls of an old Gothic stronghold.
-Its layout changed during the office of Mikołaj Cikowski, who in 1558-72 enlarged the living space by adding two side wings and fortified it with a brick tower.
+1548), in the years 1523-48 a magnificent two-storey residential building was erected, as well as a new entrance gate and royal bathroom, a number of utility buildings were added and a new well carved.
+The scope of work was so wide that we can actually talk about building a new castle on the walls of an old Gothic stronghold.
+Its layout changed during the office of Mikołaj Cikowski, who in 1558-72 enlarged the living space by adding two wings and fortified it with a brick tower.
 Just before this second rebuilding, the residence was owned by daughter of